a2ankitrai/2KX7/System_Design/hld_lld.md

 - Class diagrams with all the methods,Properties,variables and relation between classes comes under LLD.

-LLD basically oops concepts implementation for the given problem
+LLD is basically oops concepts implementation for the given problem

 ### Design how you'd represent a Football tournament.